Monsters University: Plot

-Sulley and Mike are expelled from MU as punishment for their actions, but the other OK members are invited into the scaring program.
-As Mike and Sulley leave, Hardscrabble admits they surprised her and changed her outlook on a monster's potential as scarers, and expresses her hope that they can continue to surprise others moving forward.
-The duo go to work for Monsters Inc. in the mailroom and over the years work their way up through the ranks in the company until Sulley becomes a scarer, with Mike as his scare assistant.
+Mike and Sulley are expelled from MU for their actions, but the other OK members are reinstated into the scaring program.
+As Mike and Sulley leave, an impressed Hardscrabble wishes them well, and orders them to keep surprising people.
+The duo begin working for Monsters Inc. in the mailroom, and over the years work their way up through the company's ranks until Sulley becomes a scarer, with Mike as his scare assistant.

 Voice cast

 Billy Crystal, John Goodman, and Steve Buscemi (top) reprise their roles from Monsters, Inc. while Helen Mirren, Nathan Fillion, and Alfred Molina (bottom) play new characters.